valikrakots/userCompaintsREST/readme.txt

-This is a project written during my internship.
+This is a project to proccess user requests.
 Project is a fully REST service to process users' complaints.

 To see info about project structure go to(get method):